Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

 It is recommended to use Azure Cloud Shell for the exercises, as it has all the tools you need to complete the exercises.
 You can access the Azure Cloud Shell via the portal or go to [shell.azure.com](https://shell.azure.com/).

-1. Make sure the Cloud Shell is using PowerShell.
+1. Make sure the Cloud Shell is using PowerShell:

     ![switch to powershell](../../assets/switch-to-powershell.png)

-1. Git clone this repository into the Cloud Shell:
+1. Clone this repository into the Cloud Shell:

     ```ps1
     git clone https://github.com/Lybecker/AzureSecureNetworkingForSoftwareEngineers/
     ```

-1. Navigate to folder `/exercises/scripts/`
+1. Navigate to folder `/exercises/scripts/`:

     ```ps1
     cd ./AzureSecureNetworkingForSoftwareEngineers/exercises/scripts/
     ```

 1. Set environment variables defining the team name and the Azure locations (regions) to use: